roguewatt/via-framework/README.md

 For each sample:

-- The sample is assigned a Reference Time representing the historical information state being reconstructed.
+- The sample is assigned a Sample As-of Time representing the historical information state being reconstructed.
-- Every input record used by the sample satisfies `Issue Time ≤ Reference Time`.
+- Every input record used by the sample satisfies `Issue Time ≤ Sample As-of Time`.
 - Labels are realised outcomes associated with the required Valid Times.
-- Labels may be issued after the Reference Time and attached later for model fitting.
+- Labels may be issued after the Sample As-of Time and attached later for model fitting.
-- The model architecture, such as XGBoost, MLP, TCN, or LSTM, is independent of VRI.
+- The model architecture, such as XGBoost, MLP, TCN, or LSTM, is independent of VIA.

 ## Label Completeness and Past-Covariate Availability
 A training sample may be included only when all required labels are available by the dataset Cutoff:

 `Required Label Issue Time ≤ Cutoff`

 This is a label-completeness rule, not an input eligibility rule.
-Label Issue Times may be later than the sample's Reference Time.
+Label Issue Times may be later than the sample's As-of Time.

-An observation is not automatically eligible because its Valid Time is earlier than the Reference Time.
+An observation is not automatically eligible because its Valid Time is earlier than the Sample As-of Time.
 It must still satisfy:

-`Issue Time ≤ Sample Reference Time`
+`Issue Time ≤ Sample As-of Time`

 For each input series, the input-selection policy must define: